koher/swifpy/README.md

 # kollect

-_kollect_ is a collection library for Python 3.6+ which has similar API to Swift and Kotlin.
+_kollect_ is a collection library for Python 3.6+ which has similar APIs to Swift's.

 ```python
 import kollect as k